JonghyeokPark/mysql-57-nvdimm-ppl/README.md

 ```

 ## How to install tpcc-mysql and load the data
-> Note: tpcc-mysql is an implementation of the TPC-C benchmark specifically designed to work with MySQL databases.
+> Note: tpcc-mysql from the [Percona GitHub repository](https://github.com/Percona-Lab/tpcc-mysql) is an implementation of the TPC-C benchmark specifically designed to work with MySQL databases.
 ### Prerequisite

 - libmysqlclient-dev